swerb420/grok721/README.md

 ```
 Refer to `.env.example` for the complete list of supported variables.

+The `MAX_TWEETS_PER_USER` setting controls how many tweets are fetched for each
+username.
+Smaller values reduce API usage and memory footprint.

 ## Running the async pipeline

 For a lightweight example that works well on machines with limited memory,